Hadronic vacuum polarization to three loops in chiral perturbation theory: Expressions for the master integrals in two dimensions

 Combining \cref{eq:E1-bessel} with \cref{eq:E2toE1,eq:E3toE1} gives

 When $t<0$, the integrals are kept real by $\sqrt{t}=i\sqrt{|t|}$ and $I_\alpha(iz) = i^\alpha J_\alpha(z)$, where $J_\alpha$ is the (unmodified) Bessel function of the first kind.

-The Bessel integral formulation is straightforward, but it is limited to $t<16$ and is numerically rather slow.
+The Bessel integral formulation is straightforward but limited to $t<16$ and numerically slow.
 The formulation in terms of elliptic functions that is the main result of \rcite{Bloch:2014qca} is applicable everywhere in the complex plane, but is much more complicated to describe, requiring much higher mathematics than what is used elsewhere in this paper.
-They are also given in terms of variables whose relationship to our $t$ is highly nontrivial, and, while known in the literature~\cite{Bloch:2014qca}, require adjustments before being practical.
+It is also given in terms of variables whose relationship to our $t$ is highly nontrivial, and, while known in the literature~\cite{Bloch:2014qca}, requires adjustments before being practical.
 To keep the scope of the present paper manageable, we therefore defer its description to forthcoming work~\cite{LLSV}.